St. Catharines Public Library: Port Dalhousie branch

+In 1961, the town of Port Dalhousie amalgamated with St. Catharines and its townhall was converted into a new library branch for the city.

 In 2023, the branch in Port Dalhousie launched a program where the library remained open during unstaffed hours.
 This program expanded access to the library from three days to six days a week.
 These changes were made permanent in 2024.